seraageldin/CICD-Simple-Project/README.md

 ## CICD-Simple-Project steps using freestyle

-##Simple CI/CD project using Docker file and HTML index file for deployment
+## Simple CI/CD project using Docker file and HTML index file for deployment

-## The first Step installing Jenkins on your machine, however, we need to install Java first too
+## The first Step is installing Jenkins on your machine, however, we need to install Java first too
-find all steps for installing jenkins for different OS on the installing-jenkins file in this repo
+find all the steps for installing Jenkins for different OS on the installing-Jenkins file in this repo

-after opening the jenkins we need to install plugins
+## After opening the Jenkins we need to install plugins

 then we will need to create jobs we will create 3 Jobs
-Job for Code-clone
+1- Job for Code-clone
-Job for Build
+2- Job for Build
-Job for Deploy
+3- Job for Deploy

-make sure docker file has teh image
+## Make sure the docker file has the image
 FROM httpd
-COPY index.html /usr/local/apache2/htdocs
+COPY index.html /usr/local/apache2/htdocs // you can get any other image but our base image will be httpd

-you need to make a clone from this repo to your machine using git clone + repo url
+## You need to make a clone from this repo to your machine using
+git clone + repo URL

-Step 1
+## Step 1

-create job for code clone type free style inside the job configuration click on git then you will clone the repo http from github by copying the HTTP paste it in the git field make sure teh branch name is correct ( since you will be working on a branch from this repo enter the branch name ) build type will by Pull SCM
+create a job for code clone type freestyle inside the job configuration click on git then you will clone the repo http from GitHub by copying the HTTP paste it in the git field make sure the branch name is correct ( since you will be working on a branch from this repo enter the branch name ) build type will Pull SCM
-H/5 * * * *  ( this means that jenkins will check for updates every 5 minutes only if there was any changed on the repo ) the above means pull every 5 minutes add timestamps of the job in build environment in post build action you can select option to send you an email after build is complete save job
+H/5 * * * *  ( this means that Jenkins will check for updates every 5 minutes only if there is any changed on the repo ) the above means pull every 5 minutes add timestamps of the job in the build environment in post build action you can select the option to send you an email after the build is complete save job

-Step 2
+## Step 2
 if you ls /var/lib/jenkins/workspace you will check the jobs in a dir called workspaces that has all run jobs it will empty before any build

-now teh job shall work and is sucess if you cd in the workshop you will find the first job name code clone and if you cd inside it you will get the repo fiels listed here in github
+now the job shall work and be sucess if you cd in the workshop you will find the first job name code clone and if you cd inside it you will get the repo fields listed here in GitHub

 create job number 2

 name the job build and freestyle

 go to build options
-add time stamp
+add timestamp
-select write shell script execute shell we have to be in the jenkins home directory so we will write the shell script as below
+select write shell script execute shell we have to be in the Jenkins home directory so we will write the shell script below

-cd ${JENKINS_HOME}/workspace/code-clone/CICD-Simple-Project // we are using jenkins varriables sudo docker build -t project_image:${BUILD_NUMBER} . echo " The Build is Done "
+cd ${JENKINS_HOME}/workspace/code-clone/CICD-Simple-Project // we are using Jenkins variables sudo docker build -t project_image:${BUILD_NUMBER} . echo " The Build is Done "

-Step 3
+## Step 3

-create third job
+create the third job
 deploy-docker
 add timestamp
-execute shell in build steps
-note that during every build we will need to keep the port number the same so we will need to delete the old container
+execute a shell in build steps note that during every build we will need to keep the port number the same so we will need to delete the old container

-sudo docker volume create vol_1 // you can add a volume if you need the data to be kept when the container is deleted and deployed on the new container sudo docker run -d --name cont_1 -p 80:80 -v vol_1:/usr/local/apache2 project_image:${BUILD_NUMBER}
+sudo docker volume create vol_1 //You can add a volume if you need the data to be kept when the container is deleted and deployed on the new container sudo docker run -d --name cont_1 -p 80:80 -v vol_1:/usr/local/apache2 project_image:${BUILD_NUMBER}

 save job